tansudasli/hadoop-backbone-boilerplate/README.md

 <br>on nameNode<br>

-6. run `./configure-hadoop.sh` on nameNode to configure HDFS in distributed mode, then distributes conf files to other workers
+6. run `./configure-hadoop.sh` to configure HDFS in distributed mode.
+    - Distributes conf files to other workers automatically
+    - Formats HDFS for first time usage

 <br>on Local<br>